 I would not want to write “Playa del Carmen Photographer” over and over again on my homepage.
 Google will think you are spam and “zap” your website from search results.
 So use other words that could be relatable like in my case, “Mayan Riviera Photography”, “Cozumel Weddings”, etc.

 Most websites will allow you to keyword your photos.
 Once again, change up your words and do not write the same words several times.
 I keyword not only for my area but for specific venues.
 “Gran Porto Real Weddings”, “Barcelo Resort Wedding Photos”.
 Think of terms people might do a Google image search for in your area and use those.

 4. Content, Content, Content

 When I first made my website, I had very little text anywhere.
-I wanted a clean, photo driven layout.
+I wanted a clean, photo-driven layout.
 While I still prefer that look, it’s just not preferred in Google’s eyes.
-Text will win over photos, every time.
-So blog, create pages with content and keep up with it!
+The text will win over photos, every time.
+So blog, create pages with content, and keep up with it!

 5. Update Your Site Often

 Even if it’s a little change here and there each week, Google likes to see fresh content.
 This is why blog writing is important!
 It’s 2 birds, 1 stone (I hate that saying, poor birds) – Blog writing updates your website and gives you more content.
 Check and mate!